25 Swim Terms for Success

 - Circle Swimming: Form of swimming etiquette where you swim down the right-hand side of the lane, complete a flip turn, and return on the right-hand side of the lane.
 In that, you always keep the lane line to your right side (left when on your back).
 Typically used when more than one swimmer is in the lane.

-- Cool Down: Period of time at the end of a practice dedicated to flushing out the remaining lactic acid in the muscles to ensure better recovery and help prevent stiffness and injury.
+- Cool Down: Period of time at the end of a practice or workout dedicated to flushing out the remaining lactic acid in the muscles.
+This ensures a better recovery and helps prevent stiffness and injury.
 Also called a warm down.

-- Dolphin Kick: Used underwater when coming off the walls for all strokes except breaststroke.
-Also the primary kick used on the butterfly.
+- Dolphin Kick: Used underwater in a streamline position when coming off the walls for all strokes except breaststroke.
+Breaststroke is allowed one dolphin kick during the pullout.
+Also known as the ‘fifth stroke’.

 - Flip Turn: Used in competition for backstroke and freestyle, and some turns in the IM.
 Swimmers approach the wall and from their stomachs (backstrokers will roll from their back to their front) and completed a forward roll.